gmroue01/FactInZ-Memetic-Heuristic-Python-Numba/README.md

 This solver implements a **Hybrid Memetic Algorithm** designed for high-dimensional discrete optimization.
 It combines global evolutionary exploration with aggressive local search (exploitation).

 The solver follows all these 5 steps:
- -  Random initialisation of the population (SVD)
+ -  Random initialisation of the population (SVD & Random)
- -  Selection for the reproduction
+ -  Parents Selection (Tournament & Gender-Based Selection)
- -  Crossing
- -  Mutation
+ -  Cross-over & Mutations (Uniform Cross-over & Adaptive Operator Selection)
+ -  Local Search (Memetic Phase : Coordinate Descent)
- -  Selective breeding
+ -  Selective breeding (Restricted Tournament Selection)

+Also, two mecanishms of restart are implemented :
+ - Earthquake : Destruction of random columns/line
+ - Cataclysm : Keeps the best individuals and resets the rest of the population

 ### 🔄 Algorithmic Workflow